Defining an Offer and Its Importance to Buying A Business

-After signing a non-disclosure agreement, qualifying oneself, and receiving the confidential listing information package from the business broker, the buyer should immediately conduct preliminary due diligence on the business.
-This type of investigation on the business is distinctly different from formal diligence which occurs after the buyer and seller agree upon a written offer which should grant a period of exclusivity.
+After signing a Non-Disclosure Agreement (NDA), financially qualifying oneself, and receiving the confidential listing information package from the business broker, the buyer should immediately conduct preliminary due diligence on the business.
+This type of investigation on the business is distinctly different from formal due diligence which occurs after the buyer and seller agree upon a written offer which should grant a period of exclusivity.

 Purpose of Preliminary Due Diligence